 Awardees will be announced approximately two weeks after the deadline.

-Interested students should have an adviser willing to supervise a summer project of 10 weeks duration.
-They should work with this adviser to write a research proposal with details about the project they wish to pursue.
-Research advisers are expected to guide the student in proposal development, but the student should be the author of the proposal.
+Interested students should first find an adviser willing to supervise a summer project of up to 10 weeks duration.
+The student with the adviser’s guidance will write a research proposal outlining the project they plan to pursue.
+The student should be the primary author of the proposal.
 The proposed work may be in environmental science, engineering or another type of environmentally related research relevant to our local area.

 Proposals should include:

-- A title page (with student and adviser name and departments).
+- A title page (with student and adviser names and departments)